 Furthermore, plyometrics simultaneously combine muscle strengthening and toning with the calorie and fat burn of a cardio session.
 I don’t know about you, but I am all for killing two birds with one stone.
 We’re all busy bees, so getting a good, quick and effective workout in feels so good!
 Building muscle + burning calories = effective and efficient fitness.

-Oh, and for all you runners or bikers, doing these plyo workouts will make you quicker!
+Oh, and for all you runners or bikers, roll it out these plyo workouts will make you quicker!
 Plyometrics are meant to improve the speed at which your muscles contract, making them work more efficiently, more powerful.

 And finally, for women, you may forget their your dainty little bones are at a lot more risk than our rugged male counterparts.
 Activities which involve ground-impact, such as jumping, promote increases in bone density, so you don’t have to worry about osteoporosis when you get older.
-So jump around, it’s good for you!
+So jump around and beat the post summer workout slump, it’s good for you!

 Here are some more exercise examples: